denodrivers/postgres/README.md

 your tests instead create all the data you need at the moment of running the tests

-For example, the following test will create a temporal table that will disappear once the test has been completed
+For example, the following test will create a temporary table that will disappear once the test has been completed

 ```ts
 Deno.test("INSERT works correctly", async () => {